Travelogue: Rediscovering the Beauty of Bacolod after 41 Years

 Bacolod City’s Historic Buildings: Myths or Hidden Stories?

-Bacolod City, revered as the “City of Smiles,” is not limited to the MassKara Festival and sweets.
+Bacolod City, known as the “City of Smiles,” offers more than just the MassKara Festival and sweets.
 The city’s historic buildings, nestled beneath its vibrant exterior, weave a rich tapestry of stories.
 While some of these buildings are preserved, others are in a state of decay, yet they all serve as a reminder of the city’s vibrant past.
-The following are a few of the lesser-known stories that have been associated with the heritage structures of Bacolod.
+The heritage structures of Bacolod have been associated with a few lesser-known stories.

 The Ruins: A Monument to Undying Love and War’s Tragedy